 A streetscape is defined as the appearance and composition of public space at street level.
 Trees, bike racks, lampposts, signage, bus stops, sidewalk configurations, curb bump-outs — every element that a ground-level user will come into contact with needs careful consideration.
 The best streetscapes combine aspects of walkability, placemaking and wayfinding, creating a cohesive identity that maximizes a neighborhood’s visual attractiveness.

 Bioswale via EPA.gov

-Sustainability is arguably one of the most prevalent present-day day trends in urban planning, and in the wake of climate change and record-breaking weather events, its role in planning has proven more than a trend.
-Flood mitigation, water management, permeable pavements, bioswales, and rooftop gardens are among the many innovative developments in sustainability efforts.
+In the wake of climate change and record-breaking weather events, sustainable urban planning is more than a trend — it’s fast becoming a requirement.
+Flood mitigation, water management, permeable pavements, bioswales and rooftop gardens are among the many innovative developments in sustainability efforts.